John Connolly (author): Writing career

 The seventh book in the Charlie Parker series, The Reapers, was published in 2008.
 It differs from the earlier books in that the story is told from the point of view of Parker's close friends and allies in combat, Louis and Angel.
 Louis and Angel are an unlikely couple whose quibbles and good humour are sometimes the source of comic relief.
 Louis is an enigmatic, large black man who was a hired killer but who now seems to be in semiretirement; Angel is a small part-Latino man and ex-burglar.
 They appear episodically throughout the Charlie Parker books as his only close friends, revealing themselves when Parker is in need of help and professional protection from his enemies.

 The ninth Parker novel, titled The Whisperers, was published in 2010; the tenth, The Burning Soul, in 2011.
 The Wrath of Angels, the eleventh Charlie Parker novel, was published by Hodder & Stoughton in the UK in August 2012, and was released by Atria/Emily Bestler Books in the US on 1 January 2013.
 The Wolf in Winter, published in 2014, represented a shift from Charlie Parker's customary first-person narration to a third-person point of view, a shift that continues in A Song of Shadows (2015) and A Time of Torment (2016).
 A Book of Bones (2019) marks the end of the sequence that began with the novella "The Fractured Atlas," included in Night Music: Nocturnes Vol. 2 (2015), and is a true sequel to The Woman in the Woods.

 2009 marked the publication of Connolly's first novel specifically for younger readers, The Gates.
 A sequel was published in 2011 as Hell's Bells in the UK and as The Infernals in the US.
 The third book in the Samuel Johnson series, The Creeps, was published in 2013.
 Connolly also collaborated with his partner, journalist Jennifer Ridyard, on The Chronicles of the Invaders, a fantasy trilogy for teen readers: Conquest (2013), Empire (2015), and Dominion (2016).

 Connolly collaborated with fellow Irish author Declan Burke to edit Books to Die For: The World's Greatest Mystery Writers on the World's Greatest Mystery Novels, a nonfiction anthology published in August 2012 by Hodder & Stoughton and in October 2013 by Atria/Emily Bestler Books.
 Books to Die For was nominated for an Edgar Award by the Mystery Writers of America, won the Agatha Award for Best Non-fiction, and won the Anthony Award for Best Critical Nonfiction Work.

 In 2017, Connolly turned a decades-long fascination with the comedian Stan Laurel into the novel he, a fictional exploration of the comedian's last years.
 Horror Express, a monograph based on the 1972 film, was nominated for a Bram Stoker Award for Superior Achievement in Non-Fiction.

+In 2026, he was made an Honorary Fellow of Trinity College Dublin.